MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

    * Blob name starts with `NamePrefix`, if such a property is defined.
    * Blob name ends with `FileExtension`, if such a property is defined.

-Once all the conditions are met, the file is fetched and processed by the query engine.
+Once all the conditions are met, the file is fetched and processed.

 > [!NOTE]
 > Initial URI pattern is built using query predicate values.
 This works best for a limited set of string values as well as for a closed time ranges.